-Name and Position Fiscal Year Salary Bonus Stoo ek Awards Op tion Awards Con Other mpensation Total John V. Winfield 2015 \$ 772,000(1) \$ - \$ - \$ 148,000(3) \$ 920,000 Chairman, President and 2014 \$ 647,000(1) \$ - \$ - \$ 1,616,000(2) \$ 239,000(3)(5) \$ 2,502,000 Chief Executive Officer David C. Gonzalez 2015 \$ 216,000 \$ 350,000 \$ - \$ - \$ - \$ 566,000 Vice President - Real Esate 2014 \$ 216,000 \$ - \$ - \$ - \$ - \$ 216,000 David T. Nguyen 2015 \$ 237,000(4) \$ 25,000 \$ - \$ - \$ - \$ 262,000 Treasurer and Controller 2014 \$ 195,000(4) \$ - \$ - \$ - \$ - \$ 195,000
+Other

-- (1) Mr. Winfield also serves as President and Chairman of the Board of the Company's subsidiary, Santa Fe, and Santa Fe's subsidiary, Portsmouth.
-Mr. Winfield received a salary from Santa Fe and Portsmouth in the aggregate amount of \$435,000 and \$473,000 from those entities for the fiscal years 2015 and 2014, respectively, which is included in this amount. - (2) For fiscal 2014, the dollar amount reflects aggregate grant date fair value of options expected to vest, computed in accordance with FASB ASC Topic 718, of 160,000 stock options granted to Mr. Winfield on December 26, 2013 pursuant to the Company's 2010 Incentive Plan.
-Option-pricing models require the input of various subjective assumptions, including the option's expected life and the price volatility of the underlying stock.
-The expected stock price volatility is based on analysis of the Company's stock price history.
-The Company has selected to use the simplified method for estimating the expected term.
-The risk-free interest rate is based on the U.S. Treasury interest rates whose term is consistent with the expected life of the stock options.
-No dividend yield is included as the Company has not issued any dividends and does not anticipate issuing any dividends in the future. - (3) Amounts include annual premiums for split dollar whole life insurance policies owned by, and the beneficiary of which are, a trust for the benefit of Mr. Winfield's family and compensation for a portion of the salary of an assistant.
-The amount of compensation related to the assistant was approximately \$63,000 and \$54,000 for the fiscal years 2015 and 2014, respectively.
+(1) Mr. Winfield also serves as President and Chairman of the Board of the Company's subsidiary, Santa Fe, and Santa Fe's subsidiary, Portsmouth.
+Mr. Winfield received a salary from Santa Fe and Portsmouth in the aggregate amount of \$392,000 from those entities for the fiscal years 2016 and 2015.
+The amounts include director's fees totaling \$12,000 for each year.

+(2) Amounts include annual premiums for split dollar whole life insurance policies owned by, and the beneficiary of which are, a trust for the benefit of Mr. Winfield's family and compensation for a portion of the salary of an assistant.
+The amount of compensation related to the assistant was approximately \$54,000 and \$63,000 for the fiscal years 2016 and 2015, respectively.
 The annual insurance premiums paid were \$85,000 for the same respective years.
+Santa Fe and Portsmouth paid \$43,000 of that amount.
+The Company has a secured right to receive, from any proceeds of the policies, reimbursement of all premiums paid prior to any payment to the beneficiary.

-Santa Fe and Portsmouth paid \$43,000 of that amount. - (4) Mr. Nguyen's salary is allocated approximately 50% to the Company and 50% to Santa Fe and Portsmouth. - (5) In connection with the redemption of limited partnership interests of Justice in Note 2 of the consolidated financial statements, Justice agreed to pay a total of \$1,550,000 in fees to certain officers and directors of the Company for services rendered in connection with the redemption of partnership interests, refinancing of Justice's properties and reorganization of Justice Investors.
+(3) Mr. Nguyen's salary is allocated approximately 50% to the Company and 50% to Santa Fe and Portsmouth.

+(4) In connection with the redemption of limited partnership interests of Justice in Note 2 of the consolidated financial statements, Justice agreed to pay a total of \$1,550,000 in fees to certain officers and directors of the Company for services rendered in connection with the redemption of partnership interests, refinancing of Justice's properties and reorganization of Justice Investors.
 The first payment under this agreement was made concurrently with the closing of the loan agreements, with the remaining payments due upon Justice having adequate available cash.
-As of June 30, 2015, \$1,200,000 of these fees remain payable.
+In July 2015, Mr. Winfield received the remaining payment amount of \$400,000 which is included in this total.